 by the late 1970s The only allies the Deuces had were the Latin Kings but Latin Kings were a part of the People Nation and the Deuces were not which would sometimes complicate issues with Deuces getting backup from the Latin Kings while incarcerated.

-In 1981, it was official that the Insane Deuces were now a part of the Nation of The Peoples and they were able to bring in their cousin gang from Marshall Square, the Cullerton Deuces that same year.
+In 1981, it was official that the Insane Deuces were now a part of the Nation of The Peoples on the streets as the alliances now made it to the streets that year.

 In 1983 the Folk and People nation alliances were visible on the streets and now Deuces were getting along with everyone under the five point star including EL Rukns (Black P Stones) and Vice Lords.
 Gaylords and Deuces became good allies at this point in time and would even hang with Latin Kings all together.
 Sometimes you could see Freaks, Deuces, Gaylords and Kings all hanging in the same spot.

 In the year 1986 the Insane Deuces from Belmont and Damen moved to the Hermosa neighborhood and opened territory at Diversey and Kilbourn.
 This branch was blessed by Gaylord and Stoned Freaks from the area that needed support battling Imperial Gangsters, Spanish Cobras, Latin Eagles and Maniac Latin Disciples.
 This branch would last until 1992 when the Deuces flipped to the Folk alliance as they went back to Hamlin Park.